 In Praise of Imperfection: The Analog Renaissance

 Analog is back, with purpose.
-In an age built on speed and precision, the resurgence of vinyl, film, and print suggests something else: a desire for friction.
+In an age built on speed and precision, the resurgence of vinyl, film, and print suggests: a desire for friction.

 Family, Fruit, and the Future